 Curious about her Amish neighbors, Linda Egenes (pronounced egg-uh-ness) made friends in three Iowa Amish communities and wrote essays about her experiences for The Iowa Source, Plain magazine and The Plain Reader Anthology.
-Later she collected these in a book of essays, Visits with the Amish: Impressions of the Plain Life (University of Iowa Press, 2010).
+Later she collected these in Visits with the Amish: Impressions of the Plain Life (University of Iowa Press, 2010).

 Her other nonfiction books include The Ramayana: A New Retelling of Valmiki’s Ancient Epic (TarcherPerigee, a division of Penguin Random House, 2016) and three books on Ayurveda, co-authored with Kumuda Reddy, M.D.
 Linda has also written over 700 articles on alternative health and sustainable living and was co-editor of Enlightenment magazine for two years.